BSN-Asumiko/Google-Store-F5-project/README.md

 is our first training project in FemCoders BootCamp from Factoria F5.

-If you have any questions or comments, you can contact us (yakoshko@gmail.com).
+If you have any questions or comments, you can contact us (yakoshko@gmail.com y sarita248@outlook.es).

 Thanks for reading!